A founding member of Newfoundland and Labrador’s most beloved folk-rock group who later had a fruitful career as a writer and actor has died.

 “Figgy Duff were just getting on the go, and Philip heard me play one night with this little band we had, Rakish Paddy.
 We played at what is now The Ship.
 Then it was called Dirty Dick’s.
 We were playing there, and Philip spoke to me after the gig, introduced himself to me ... and said to me, ‘You’re pretty good on that fiddle.
 Why don’t you come join a real band.’”

-Russell felt the Dinns were very committed to making traditional Newfoundland folk songs popular.
+Russell found the Dinns were very committed to making traditional Newfoundland folk songs popular.

 Dinn left Figgy Duff in 1979 and established the Sheila’s Brush Theatre Company in St. John’s that same year.
 According to an obituary piece for Mercedes Barry published in the Globe and Mail in 2004, the troupe was formed in the rented apartment of a young Andy Jones.